Frequently Asked Questions

 Most everything such as transportation, lunch, snacks, camp shirt, camp bag, sports equipment, special events and more are included in the camp fee.
-There are additional fees for before/aftercare, camp overnights (campers 3rd grade to 8th grade), late night (1st and 2nd grade), horseback riding, guitar lessons, or if you choose to tip the counselors.
+There may be additional fees for before/aftercare, camp overnights (campers 3rd grade to 8th grade), late night (1st and 2nd grade), horseback riding, or if you choose to tip the counselors.

 What about water and sunscreen?

 We have water fountains and water jugs placed around the camp property.
 We teach the importance of hydration during staff training and take many water breaks throughout the day.
 Campers may bring sunscreen or we have sunscreen stations located around the grounds.
 We suggest you apply sunscreen to your camper before coming in the morning and it will be reapplied after instructional and free swim periods.